AG-Boerries/MIRACUM-Pipe/README.md

 ./tools/install.sh
 ```

 Further one needs to install some components manually.
+See [MIRACUM-Pipe-docker]() for more information.
+You can also simply apply the [setup.sh]() file for this repo.
+Just download it into the root of your clone of this project.

 Additional Files